gchure/phd/_site/src/chapter_08/section_04_counting_repressors.md

 all siblings from a single experiment, indicating that the pairing of siblings is independent of their fluorescence.

-Furthermore, we examined the partitioning of the fluorescence between the siblings.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Furthermore, we examined the partitioning of the fluorescence between the siblings.
 In @Eq:binomial_mean, we defined the mean number of proteins inherited by one sibling.
 This can be easily translated into the language of intensity as